McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 </StyledMenu>
 ```

-Notice that we used the "secondary" variant of the `MacButton` component.
-The button also has a `startIcon` indicating its function (i.e., the `DownloadIcon`) as well as an `endIcon` consisting of a downwards pointing arrow to inform the user that it is a menu button.
-The "Download" button is positioned in the top right corner of the page using the `sx` property.
+We used the "secondary" variant of the `MacButton` component.
+Notice that we used two different variants of the "Download" button depending on the screen size determined using the `display` attribute of the `sx` property.
+On medium and large displays, the button shows a "Download" text sandwiched between a `startIcon` indicating its function (i.e., the `DownloadIcon`) and an `endIcon` consisting of a downwards pointing arrow to inform the user that it is a menu button.
+On small screens, we removed the "Download" text from the button and replaced it with a tooltip message.
+The "Download" button is positioned in the top right corner of the page using the `sx` property on all screen sizes.

 Your `pages/page_1/index.tsx` file should now look like this:
 ```